Bear Creek is interactive fiction, a coming-of-age story from a unique point-of-view.

-While playing a browser is certainly convenient, it is typographically painful to this author.
-A better alternative is to download software that presents interactive fictions on your desktop.
-I highly recommend the typographically beautiful Gargoyle which can play a whole host of different format IF games..
-This is more complicated, but in my opinion, well worth it.
+Playing the game on your desktop is a better alternative.
+It involves downloading software that presents interactive fiction on your desktop.
+I highly recommend the typographically beautiful Lectrote which can play a whole host of different format IF games.
+This is a bit more complicated, but in this author’s opinion, well worth it.

-- Download and install Gargoyle, available for Linux, Mac and PC.
-(Follow the Download link to the Google Code Page)
+- Download and install Lectrote, available for Linux, Mac, and PC.

 - Download the Bear Creek story file.